toluaina/pgsync/README.md

 ##### Manual configuration

 - Setup
-  - ensure the database user is a superuser
+  - Ensure the database user is a superuser
-  - Enable logical decoding. you would also need to set up at least two parameters at postgresql.conf
+  - Enable logical decoding.
+You would also need to set up at least two parameters at postgresql.conf

     ```wal_level = logical```